jbossdemocentral/3scale-api-workshop/docs/labs/lab01.md

 ### Skipping The Lab

 We know sometime we don't have enough time to go over step by step on the labs.
-So here is a short video where you can see how to create an OpenAPI Specification with Red Hat's Apicurio. [link](wip-link)
+So here is a short video where you can see how to create an OpenAPI Specification with Apicurio Studio. [link](wip-link)

 If you are planning to skip this lab and follow the next one, here is a [link](wip-link) to the generated specification on this lab.